 Summer temperatures were above average to record warmest from the West Coast to the Great Lakes and into the Northeast as well as across portions of the Mid-Atlantic and Gulf Coast.
 Temperatures were below average across portions of the southern Plains and Southeast.
 The Alaska statewide average temperature for the summer was 51.4°F, 1.0°F above average and ranked in the warmest one-third of the 97-year record.
 Temperatures were warmer than average across much of the eastern half of the state as well as across the Aleutians and near average for much of the rest of the state.
 California, Nevada, Utah, Oregon, and Idaho each reported their warmest June-August on record.
 Sixteen additional states had a top-five warmest summer on record.
 No state ranked below average for the summer season.

 Autumn Temperature Outlook

-The October-November-December 2020 temperature outlook favors above-normal temperatures for a majority of the contiguous United States, with the largest probabilities (greater than 70 percent) forecast across parts of the Southwest along with northern Alaska.
+The October–November–December (OND) 2021 temperature outlook favors above normal temperatures for the southern two-thirds of the contiguous United States (CONUS), the eastern third of the CONUS, and western Alaska, with the largest probabilities (greater than 50 percent) forecast across the Southwest and New England.